“Never let a crisis go to waste.” – Winston Churchill

 The wrong way forward in a structural break during hard times is to try more of the same.
 The break and the hard times are sure indicators that an old pattern has been pushed to its limits and may be destroying value.
 Solutions may well be found outside business-as-usual decision-making processes.

 For the association industry, the baffling complexity of our products and management systems is one source of negative returns.
 Our efforts to serve our members and the absence of a one-size-fits-all technology platform has led the industry to cobble together disparate systems and implement swivel chair integrations that kill productivity.

 Members are consumers, and consumers are permanently breaking with the old ways of engagement.
 COVID-19 did not cause the break, but it does amplify the underlying risks that are present if we fail to act strategically.

 Now is the time to review your IT strategy as a function of the overall business model.
 Ask yourself these questions:

 The classic questions from an environmental scan regarding technology are even more important during a structural break:

 It is hard to fix systems when times are good, and demand is growing.
 In fact, the sheer volume and velocity of services often leads associations to ‘absorb’ the overhead of complex systems and technology.
 As with COVID-19, we find ourselves working to ‘flatten the curve’ of complex technologies hoping for a future cure-all.

-The traditional moves during hard times are reduction of fixed costs, limiting scope and decreasing product variety.
-But in hard times accompanied by structural breaks, we must re-think the way that we develop technology strategy.
+The traditional moves during hard times are reduction of fixed costs, limiting scope, and decreasing product variety.
+But in hard times accompanied by structural breaks, we must re-think the way that we develop IT strategy.